 - Facilitates BDN Program graduate’s career mobility and meets the demand for professional nurses nationwide.

 - Increases the availability of advanced nursing education opportunities for qualified learners.

 Why is a BSN degree important in the nursing field?
-Program-level learner outcomes
+Program-level learner outcomes for the BDN Program